On Estimating the Quantum Tsallis Relative Entropy: Introduction

 For simplicity, \cref{thm:estimator-main} actually gives an upper bound on the sample complexity and query complexity for estimating the quantum $\alpha$-Tsallis relative entropy for any constant $\alpha \in \rbra{0, 1}$.
 The specific sample and query complexities depend on $\alpha$.
 See \cref{sec:ub} for the details.
 For completeness, we also provide lower bounds of $\Omega\rbra{r}$ and $\Omega\rbra{r^{1/3}}$ respectively on the sample complexity and query complexity in \cref{sec:lb}, meaning that there is only room for a polynomial improvement over our upper bounds.
+In particular, we summarize the quantum complexities of estimating the Hellinger distance (i.e., $\alpha=1/2$) in Table \ref{tab:hellinger-distance-complexity}.

-As an application, \cref{thm:estimator-main} implies that the sample complexity of estimating the quantum Hellinger distance $\dH{\rho}{\sigma}{}$ is $\widetilde{O}\rbra{r^{3.5}/\varepsilon^{20}}$ and its query complexity is $\widetilde{O}\rbra{r^{1.5}/\varepsilon^8}$.
-This gives a quantum tester for the tolerant closeness testing between quantum states with respect to the quantum Hellinger distance, which is efficient when the quantum states are of low rank.
+As an application, this gives a quantum tester for the tolerant closeness testing between quantum states with respect to the quantum Hellinger distance (see \cref{thm:tolerant-state-certification-Hellinger-distance}).
 For comparison, the tolerant quantum state certification with respect to the trace distance was considered in \cite{BOW19}.